 Ho Chi Minh (aka Saigon) is best known for its soups and delicate flavors.
 Get pho while you’re here.
 You may have tried this type of star anise-flavored soup at home, but the variety served in Ho Chi Minh is bound to come with unfamiliar ingredients — especially if you order it from a streetside cafe.

-Sa Pa doesn’t have cuisine of particular renown, but while you’re there it’s worth trying the barbecued suckling pig.
+Sa Pa doesn’t have cuisine of particular renown, but while you’re, there it’s worth trying the barbecued suckling pig.
 You’ll see it spinning on spits outside of restaurants, next to grills prepared for other types of veggies and meats.
-Dishes come with their own little dishes of sauce— your waitress can tell you which sauce goes with which meat.
+Meals come with their own little dishes of sauce — your waitress can tell you which sauce goes with which meat.